stanford-cs348k/asst2-convlayer/README.md

 the implementation of the convolution layer generator you will modify is in the top-level file `conv_layer_generators.cpp`.
 Object files and binaries will be populated in `build/` and `bin/` respectively.

 To install and use Halide follow the instructions at http://halide-lang.org/.
 In particular, you should [download a binary release of Halide](https://github.com/halide/Halide/releases).
+You do not need to install Halide from source.
+We recommend version 11, but version 10 is also acceptable for this assignment.
+You may need version 10 if you're using an OS like Ubuntu 18.04 with an older version of glibc.

 Once you've downloaded and untar'd the release, say into directory `halide_dir`, change the previous lines back, and also the following line in `Makefile`

     HALIDE_DIR=/MY/PATH/TO/HALIDE